accessibility

 WERC was formed by artists Olav Huizer, Joachim Rümke, and Jelle Valk, who met at Minerva Art Academy in Groningen.
 They bonded over a shared love for experimentation, digital art, and site-specific installations.
 WERC gained recognition through collaborative video mapping projects with well-known DJs and dance festivals.
 By projecting their work on both large screens and self-designed sculptures, WERC became known for transforming physical spaces.

-Olav Huizer was raised by two biologist parents.
+Olav was raised by two biologist parents.
 As a result, Olav studied the structures and patterns of the nature surrounding him from a young age, driven by a desire to unveil and understand the process behind every natural phenomenon.
 His fascination for understanding processes later translated to the fields of electronics and programming languages.
 As a true autodidact, Olav educated himself in those fields.
 His desire to understand the workings of techniques and processes plays an important role in the innovative strength of WERC.

 Bio Photograph Credits Werc